Skip to main content

 Key Takeaway for Landlords

-Nebraska's high property tax rates and annual reassessment at full market value mean tax is a major CAM driver.
+Nebraska's high property tax rates and annual full-market reassessment make tax a major CAM driver.
 Annual revaluation provides current data but requires yearly CAM estimate updates.

 Reconciliation Timing Requirements